ravina029/RealEstateCapstoneEndToEnd/README.md

 - Feature selection methods like correlation analysis and feature importance analysis were used to identify the most relevant features for price prediction.
 Techniques like removing highly correlated features and leveraging Random Forest's feature importance were considered.
 - XGBoost, a gradient boosting regression model, was trained on the prepared data and achieved the best accuracy in predicting property prices.
 Other regression models have also been explored during the project.
 XGBoost performed the best.
-- The model was evaluated on unseen data using metrics like R-squared and Mean Squared Error (MSE).
+- The model was evaluated on unseen data using metrics like R-squared with score 0.90876 and Mean Squared Error (MSE) of 0.202.
 This assessment helps gauge the model's effectiveness in predicting property prices.
-- Missing value imputation techniques like deletion, mean/median imputation were explored to address missing values in the data.
+- Techniques like deletion, mean/median imputation were explored to address missing values in the data.

 ## Building the Price Prediction Pipeline:

-The project outlines the steps involved in creating a real estate price prediction model:
+The project outlines the steps involved in creating the model:
 1. Data preprocessing
 2. Model selection (XGBoost in this case)
 3. Model training